 Let’s be real, when we’re active—we sweat.
 Good-quality athletic wear made of fabrics that wick away moisture can keep your sweat off of you, which can help prevent rashes and chafing.

 And, we can’t forget socks.
 Compared to running shoes, socks may seem like secondary pieces of clothing, but they can help with the overall health of your feet by absorbing moisture and providing cushioning which can help prevent blisters.
 Good-quality athletic socks that suit your activity or sport can make it possible for you to play and stay active for long periods of time.

 Whether you check out a shop dedicated to a particular sport or a general sports retailer, speak with one of their representatives who has knowledge about your sport or their products to find the right fitness gear to suit your activity.

 In addition to new year’s deals, try shopping close to the start or the end of your sport’s season to find some great pre- and post-season discounts.
-Members can earn back in CAA Dollars for online purchases at sports retailer Puma (8%), along with Altitude Sports (4%) and Atmosphere (6%).
+Members can earn CAA Dollars for online purchases at Altitude Sports.

 2. Use fitness technology to stay motivated

 Can apps and fitness trackers make exercise more fun or more frequent?
 Yes, and no. While fitness gadgets can’t—and won’t—do the work for you, they can serve as motivation and keep you engaged with exercise.

 Recently, fitness apps have become popular.
 They can help personalize your fitness plan, track your activity and connect you to others who share the same fitness goals or interest in your particular sport or activity.